 Your online reputation, marketing strategy, and SEO strategy go hand-in-hand.

 In today's online world, the first page of Google is basically your business card.
 What do people see when they run a search for your business name?
 By implementing a firm SEO strategy, you can remain largely in control of what people see in the search engines about your business.

 Always follow the basic search engine optimisation rules:

 - Do your keyword research, but create content that is written for the user.
 Avoid keyword stuffing!

 - Pay attention to metadata and alt-tags in your website's backend.
 SEO involves more than just the written content!

-- Provide high-quality, in-depth content that is well-organized and broken into appropriate headers and sections.
+- Provide high-quality, in-depth content that is well-organised and broken into appropriate headers and sections.